babinik/Cactus/README.md

 	mvn com.cactus:cactus-plugin:obfuscate

-## 1. Console tool
+## 2. Console tool

 Cactus console tool have the same purpose as cactus-plugin - obfuscate js files.
 Here we don't need to use maven.
 All we need is jvm (Java Virtual Machine).

 How to run it:
-* create cactus.xml configuration file
+1. create cactus.xml configuration file
-* run cactus-tool
+2. run cactus-tool:

 	java -jar cactus-tool.jar

 By default tool doesn't need additional parameters if it is run from the same folder where cactus.xml file is.